JaneshKapoor/quizly/README.md

   Select your quiz options, and Gemini generates 5/10/20 MCQs in real time.

 - **PDF Quiz:**
-  Upload a PDF, the app extracts its text, and Gemini generates a quiz based on your document.
+  Upload a PDF, the server extracts its text using pdf-parse, and Gemini generates a quiz based on your document content.

 - **Quiz Flow:**
   - Select an answer, click Next, and see your score at the end.